sshyran/owntracks-pista-micro/README.md

 ![logo](pista-micro.png)

 _Pista Micro_ is a lightweight Pista, designed for a handful of devices.
 This relies on the database maintained by `o2s` but is much easier to setup than the full-blown _Pista_ is.
-In other words, you run `o2s` and use _Pista Mini_ with its data.
+In other words, you run `o2s` and use _Pista Micro_ with its data.

 ## Configuration